Student Theses and Dissertations

 Abstract

-The studies reported in this thesis describe the conditions elucidated for the selective reductive carboxymethylation of the a-amino termini of hemoglobin (Hb)1 and the structural and functional consequences of such a modification.
-The initial premise for such a modification (HbNHCH2COO- was to test its usefulness as a carbon dioxide (CO2) or carbamino analogue (HbNHCOO- ).
+The studies reported in this thesis describe the conditions elucidated for the selective reductive carboxymethylation of the α-amino termini of hemoglobin (Hb)1 and the structural and functional consequences of such a modification.
+The initial premise for such a modification (HbNHCH2COO-) was to test its usefulness as a carbon dioxide (CO2) or carbamino analogue (HbNHCOO- ).
 The latter compound is formed reversibly (which is physiologically necessary) and cannot be isolated.
 The former is irreversibly formed and, when prepared in sufficient amounts, could lead to a wealth of information concerning the binding of CO2 to Hb as well as the interplay between this effector and other important physiological modulators of hemoglobin.

 Comments

-A thesis submitted to the faculty of The Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy
+A thesis presented to the faculty of The Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy

 Included in